muffr/wsdot-website/docroot/sites/all/modules/custom/wsdot_migrate/README.md

 to a field mapping, the `valueFilter` method in your migration class will be called during the `applyMappings()` step – between `prepareRow()` and `prepare()` (see below).
 This is the preferred place to make a one-to-one transformation of a single field (with no reference to any other data).
+It's particularly handy when multiple fields need the same transformation (see `stripPeriod` in `WSDOTPublication`).

 ```PHP
 protected function valueFilter($value) {